vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 <br>

-This is how it will look like, integrated in Home Assistant.
+This is how it looks, integrated in Home Assistant.

 <img src="images_mealie/mealie1_overview.png" alt="Result" width="600px">